-- In August 2015, The Delhi High Court comprising of a single judge after considering three documents, passed an interim injunction vide order dated 11/08/2015, restraining/injuncting our client from using the Trademark and established that the respondent had the sole and exclusive right to use the said trademark.
+- In August 2015, The Delhi High Court comprising of a single judge after considering three documents passed an interim injunction vide order dated 11/08/2015, restraining/injuncting our client from using the trademark and established that the respondent had the sole and exclusive right to use the said trademark.

 - It was also alleged, that our client was seeking to wrongfully encash on the goodwill of the respondent, resulting in irreparable loss and damage to the respondent’s reputation, apart from the monetary loss that the respondent suffered as a consequence.

-The respondent also sought to contend that the appellant had not produced cogent evidence to substantiate its claim of use.
+The Respondent also sought to contend that the appellant had not produced cogent evidence to substantiate its claim of use.

 What happened in 2017?

 In a major turnaround, Turning Point filed an appeal to the Division Bench of Delhi High Court in 2017 through Anand and Anand, disputing the contentions of the respondent (Turning Point Institute Pvt.
-Ltd), asserting that it was the first to coin the mark “Turning Point”, and was a prior user thereof and it was the respondent who subsequently copied the appellant’s mark, in 2001.
+Ltd), asserting that it was the first to coin the mark “Turning Point”, and was a prior user thereof and it was the Respondent who subsequently copied the appellant’s mark, in 2001.

-The appellant asserted that there was no cogent documentary or other evidence to support the claim, of the respondent, of having been in existence since 1994, and contended that this claim had been raised only so as to defeat the appellant’s claim to prior adoption and use of the “Turning Point” mark since 1998
+The Appellant asserted that there was no cogent documentary or other evidence to support the claim, of the Respondent, of having been in existence since 1994, and contended that this claim had been raised only so as to defeat the appellant’s claim to prior adoption and use of the “Turning Point” mark since 1998.

-The matter was presented before the Division bench comprising of Chief Justice of Delhi High court and Justice C. Hari Shanker, who came down heavily upon the interim order passed by the Delhi High Court in August 2015 and held that the evidence adduced by the respondent, in its support, was insufficient to make out a prima facie case of prior use.
+The matter was presented before the Division bench comprising of Chief Justice of Delhi High court and Justice C. Hari Shanker, who came down heavily upon the interim order passed by the Delhi High Court in August 2015 and held that the evidence adduced by the Respondent, in its support, was insufficient to make out a prima facie case of prior use.

 The followings are the pointers from the order of the Hon’ble Division Bench:-

-- While deciding prayers for interlocutory injunction, the court is required to not only bear in mind the settled principles of existence of prima facie case, but also whether the party against whom the injunction is sought, has yet to commence business or whether he already been doing so.
+- While deciding prayers for an interlocutory injunction, the court is required to not only bear in mind the settled principles of existence of the prima facie case, but also whether the party against whom the injunction is sought, has yet to commence business or whether he already been doing so.

 - Goodwill has to be established by proving that the public associates the name, or mark with the goods or services provided by the person, bringing the passing off action and ‘Reputation’ is distinct and different from ‘Goodwill’.